 Some people develop a habit of breathing through their mouth instead of their nose even after the nasal obstruction clears.
-For some people with sleep apnea it may become a habit to sleep with their mouth open to accommodate their need for oxygen.
+For some people with sleep apnea, it may become a habit to sleep with their mouths open to accommodate their need for oxygen.

 Stress and anxiety can also cause a person to breathe through their mouth instead of their nose.
 Stress activates the sympathetic nervous system leading to shallow, rapid, and abnormal breathing.

 Anyone can develop a habit of breathing through their mouth, but certain conditions increase your risk.
 These include: